 Robert Axelrod: When I was in kindergarten, the teacher brought in an emptied-out television.
 Gutted.
 Our assignment?
 Climb in and do ten minutes.
-“Entertain us,” she said.
+“Entertain us.”
 I volunteered first.
 I climbed in, not knowing what I was going to do.
 I peered through the glass screen out to my awaiting audience.
 I was home!

 Now I was a child of television and foreign films.
 No kidding about the latter.
 My parents used to take us to see foreign imports.
 I was reading subtitles by then, so I had a bit of sophistication mixed in with the TV I was so sucked into.
 TV was different then.
 There was live stuff like Playhouse 90 doing fine plays by the best writers, like Requiem for a Heavyweight by Paddy Chayefsky.
 The Twilight Zone was great!
 Serling wrote some episodes and got the best sci-fi writers to participate.
 Shows then had one producer calling the shots instead of ten nowadays.
 (My God, the opening credits move ten minutes into an hour show today!)
 A half-hour program had 28 minutes to tell the story, instead of 22 today.
 The camera stayed steady, stayed put, rather than this slick cinema verite some of the cop shows employ.
 Let the actor and writer tell the story.
 I watched and, even at five, had some kind of innate ability to imitate what I saw.